vvr-hub/ExamplePytestProject/readme.md

 - It also utilises WireMock for mocking APIs.
 - It supports functional testing, mock testing, fuzz testing, security testing, contract testing, negative testing, etc.
 - The project provides some sample tests.
 The aim here is not to provide comprehensive test coverage.
-- IMPORTANT NOTE: This is a **work in progress** project with scope for improvement and adopting best practices.
+- IMPORTANT NOTE: This is a **work in progress** project with scope for improvement.

 ## ⚡ Features

 - **Pytest** for running API tests
-- **WireMock** for mocking API responses for endpoints which are not yet developed
+- **WireMock** to mock API responses for endpoints which aren't yet developed/available for consumption
 - **Docker** for seamless WireMock setup
-- **Reporting** for detailed test insights
-- **Modular Structure** for easy test maintenance and scalability
+- **Reporting** for test results and metrics
-- **Centralized Configuration** for URLs and endpoints via `config.yaml`
+- **Centralised Configuration** for URLs and endpoints via `config.yaml`
 - **Environment Configurability** Easily switch between different environments while running tests
+- **Test data separation** from tests.
+Data is loaded dynamically from relevant file as per the target test environment
-- **Parallelization** for running tests simultaneously
+- **Parallelisation** for running tests simultaneously
 - **Retries** for failing tests
+- **Modular Structure** for easy test maintenance and scalability
 - **Reusable** utils and fixtures, avoiding duplication of code
 - **Reliable,** robust and independent tests, avoiding flakiness and hardcoding
-- **Test data separation** Dynamically load test data from relevant yaml file based on the target environment

 ---